 A forced marriage is one in which either or both people involved don’t consent to the marriage.
+Forced marriages are a form of domestic abuse and are dealt with as such by the police.

 Victims can be forced into marriage in different ways – this may include physical, psychological, financial, sexual or emotional pressure.